kevincastejon/com.kevcas.clones-syncer/README.md

-# unity-cloned-projects-synchronizer
+# Unity Clones Syncer
- Utilitary tool that makes working with multiple instances of the same Unity project easier by offering a way to synchronize them.
+Utilitary tool that allows to create clones projects and synchronize them.
+Usefull for multiplayer development.
+It supports cross-platform between master and clones projects.
+It also supports building from clones.